 Intellectual property policy of the association

-• During the gold sponsoring stage, we use a dual licensing approach.
+- During the gold sponsoring stage, we use a dual licensing approach.
 Codes are available under the same copyleft license as for the development and public evaluation stages for open source developments.
 Gold sponsoring gives access to a yearly non-copyleft license for commercial closed source developments.
-Precisely, sponsors are granted a yearly MIT-like license during the gold sponsoring.
+Precisely, sponsors are granted a yearly non-copyleft license during the gold sponsoring (which becomes perpetual after five years).